YasminOspina/YasminOspina/README.md

 - 🧠 I'm learning HTML, CSS, JavaScript and React in FrontEnd
 - 🧠 I'm learning Java and .Net in Backend
 - 🔭 I'm not currently working
 - 📫 How to reach me: yasminob244@gmail.com
+- 🌐 Check out my portfolio: www.yasmindev.com